 Your green card application will not necessarily be denied.
 But you will need to prove that you did indeed change your mind—that you intended to return home but some significant change in circumstances changed your plans.
 For example, if you intended to visit your spouse in the United States for a short period, but a change in your spouse’s health prompted you to decide to remain in the United States, this is something you would expect to explain at your green card interview.

-If you do apply for a green card after entering the United States on a tourist visa, U.S. Citizenship and Immigration Services (USCIS) uses “the 30/60 rule” as a guideline to decide how much extra scrutiny to give your green card application.
+For those who do apply for a green card after entering the United States on a tourist visa, U.S. Citizenship and Immigration Services (USCIS) previously used “the 30/60 rule” as a guideline to decide how much extra scrutiny to give the green card application:

-- If you apply for a green card less than 30 days after entering the United States as a tourist, USCIS will assume that you misrepresented your intentions when you entered the country.
-Although it is not impossible to convince USCIS otherwise, you will likely face a steep uphill battle.
+- If you applied for a green card less than 30 days after entering the United States as a tourist, USCIS would assume that you misrepresented your intentions when you entered the country.
+Although it was not impossible to convince USCIS otherwise, you would have likely faced a steep uphill battle.

-- If you apply for a green card between 30 and 60 days after entering the United States as a tourist, USCIS won’t immediately assume that you lied about your intentions for visiting the United States.
-However, your green card application will likely face greater scrutiny, and your green card interview may include questions to ensure that you did not intend to apply for a green card when you entered as a tourist.
+- If you applied for a green card between 30 and 60 days after entering the United States as a tourist, USCIS wouldn’t immediately assume that you lied about your intentions for visiting the United States.
+However, your green card application would have likely faced greater scrutiny, and your green card interview may have included questions to ensure that you did not intend to apply for a green card when you entered as a tourist.

-- If you apply for a green card more than 60 days after entering the United States as a tourist, your green card application will typically not trigger any additional scrutiny.
-However, USCIS could still deny your application if they find that you lied about your intentions when you first entered the United States.
+- If you applied for a green card more than 60 days after entering the United States as a tourist, your green card application typically did not trigger any additional scrutiny.
+However, USCIS could still deny your application if they found that you lied about your intentions when you first entered the United States.

 We understand that this process can be confusing and intimidating at first.
 But by always telling the truth and being prepared, you can take charge of your immigration journey.